c650/ten-ten-solver/project-goals.md

 If you cannot insert _any_ piece you have, the game ends.

 * Scanning for clearable fields: Done.
-* Load and provide pieces: Sorta done.
+* Load and provide pieces: Done.
-* Find empty spaces where pieces will fit:
+* Find empty spaces where pieces will fit: Done.
 *

 TODO: Allow for pieces to be read from a file.